G-Two/smoke-x-receiver/README.md

 <img width="405" alt="screenshot" src="https://user-images.githubusercontent.com/7310260/150705723-5d0896be-6a5a-4b4c-8cb7-534bb355dd1f.png">

-This is an ESP32+LoRa application that pairs with a [ThermoWorks Smoke X2](https://www.thermoworks.com/smokex2/) or [Smoke X4](https://www.thermoworks.com/smokex4/) remote thermometer and serves as an RF gateway to publish temperature data to an MQTT broker.
-This project was designed specifically to integrate with Home Assistant, but may also be used for any other MQTT-based application.
-This device will work alongside any existing Smoke X receivers (i.e. all paired receivers will still work).
-In addition, this application may also operate in a limited standalone fashion (operating in AP mode without MQTT or Home Assistant) for field use.
+This is an ESP32+LoRa application that receives signals from a [ThermoWorks Smoke X2](https://www.thermoworks.com/smokex2/) or [Smoke X4](https://www.thermoworks.com/smokex4/) remote thermometer and publishes sensor data to an MQTT broker.
+This project was designed specifically to integrate with Home Assistant, but may also be used with any other MQTT-based application.
+This device will work alongside any existing Smoke X receivers (i.e. all paired receivers will still function).
+In addition, this application may also operate in a standalone fashion (operating in AP mode without MQTT or Home Assistant) for field use.

 _NOTE:_ This application is **not** compatible with the original [ThermoWorks Smoke](https://www.thermoworks.com/smoke/) or [ThermoWorks Signals](https://www.thermoworks.com/signals/) products.